 # example of recommended settings post_max_size = 8M upload_max_filesize = 8M max_execution_time = 60 memory_limit = 128M

 To change the PHP configuration through a

 # example of recommended settings php_value post_max_size 8M php_value upload_max_filesize 8M php_value max_execution_time 60 php_value memory_limit 128M

-As an alternative you can always use the manual installation explained in our Joomla or WordPress tutorial.
+As an alternative you can always use the Install from directory method explained in our Install ZOO tutorial.
 This install generally uses less resources rather than installing from a .zip file and it resolves these common issues:

 The Joomla error messages during installation are sometimes misleading. e.g. Joomla claims that it is unable to find the installation package, when it actually wasn't uploaded completely due to the PHP Maximum Upload Size limit.